NCIP/gdc-docs/docs/Data_Submission_Portal/Release_Notes/Data_Submission_Portal_Release_Notes.md

 *   Some sections of the GDC Data Submission Portal are not compatible with Internet Explorer 10 and 11 (Note: support has been dropped for IE 10).
 *   Case count coverage report is currently not available.
 Case overview report is available from the landing page.
 *   If a page does not return data, the Submission Portal does not indicate that there is no data.
-*   The projects dropdown show legacy projects, it should only show projects active for submission.
+*   The projects dropdown show legacy projects.
+It should only show projects active for submission.

 ### Known Issues and Workarounds